sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 Prepare a file with authentication info, as described in [Authenticating Terraform to access AWS](./TerraformAWSAuthentication.md).

-Then source your credentials into your shell enviornment
+Then source your credentials into your shell environment:

 ```bash
 . $HOME/.aws_creds.sh